danielmarin0051/QuickUbuntuVMSetup/README.md

 Before doing this last step, you might want to assign your VM instance a permanent external IP address, so that the host can be remembered by your local machine.

 Note: I highly recommend you use VS code to connect to your remote VM instance.
 If you don't have it aready, install the `Remote - SSH` VS code extension.
-Then by typing the last `ssh` command open your remote through VS code.
+Then by typing the last `ssh` command above open your remote through VS code.